 Our results are consistent with previous pesticide immunotoxicity studies conducted in this laboratory involving organophosphates and pyrethroids (Ambwani et al., 2010; 2018a; 2018b; 2019; 2024), collectively suggesting that oxidative stress represents a common mechanistic pathway underlying pesticide-induced immune suppression across chemical classes.
 Importantly, the avian splenic lymphocyte culture system proved to be a sensitive and reproducible model for detecting subtle immunomodulatory alterations induced by pesticide exposure.
-This in vitro approach provides an ethically sound and mechanistically informative platform for preliminary screening of immunotoxic hazards while reducing reliance on whole-animal experimentation.
+This in vitro approach provides an ethically sound and mechanistically informative platform for preliminary screening of immunotoxin hazards while reducing reliance on whole-animal experimentation.

 CONCLUSIONS

 The present investigation demonstrates that in vitro exposure to a low-level concentration of mancozeb significantly suppresses both B- and T-lymphocyte proliferation while markedly enhancing nitric oxide production in chicken splenic cells.
-The concurrent inhibition of lymphocyte blastogenesis and elevation of nitric oxide levels strongly indicate that mancozeb induces oxidative and nitrosative stress–mediated immunotoxic effects.
+The concurrent inhibition of lymphocyte blast genesis and elevation of nitric oxide levels strongly indicate that mancozeb induces oxidative and nitrosative stress–mediated immunotoxin effects.
 These findings suggest that even sub-toxic, low-dose exposure to mancozeb may compromise adaptive immune responsiveness through oxidative imbalance, potentially increasing susceptibility to infections and impairing immune competence in exposed organisms.
 Given the extensive agricultural use of mancozeb and the ecological vulnerability of avian species, such immunomodulatory effects warrant careful consideration in environmental and veterinary toxicology.

 The chicken splenic lymphocyte culture system proved to be a sensitive, reproducible, and ethically favorable in vitro model for screening pesticide-induced immunotoxicity.
 This system offers a valuable alternative to whole-animal experimentation and can serve as a rapid preliminary platform for evaluating mechanistic pathways involved in pesticide-mediated immune dysregulation.
 Further investigations are warranted to elucidate the precise molecular mechanisms underlying mancozeb-induced oxidative stress, including assessment of reactive oxygen species generation, antioxidant enzyme activity (SOD, catalase, GPx), and mitochondrial dysfunction.
 Downstream signaling pathways involved in lymphocyte activation and redox-sensitive transcription factors such as NF-κB and Nrf2 should be examined.
 Long-term and repeated low-dose exposure models to better simulate field-relevant conditions be evaluated.
 Apoptosis, DNA damage, and genomic instability endpoints to determine potential links between oxidative stress and carcinogenic risk should be explored in suitable in vitro/ in vivo models.
 Collectively, the present findings contribute to provide evidence that oxidative stress represents a central mechanism in pesticide-induced immunotoxicity and underscore the need for re-evaluation of chronic low-dose exposure risks associated with widely used fungicides such as mancozeb.